-We want to answer each of your questions and help you navigate the process of getting your own business credit card—one that works for your unique needs.
-We’ll cover each of the steps in this process and provide a few helpful tips to maximize your benefits when it’s time for a business credit card.
+Choosing the right business credit card for your company can give you better access to capital, help you manage online expenses, and lets you take advantage of rewards that fit your needs.
+We’re outlining the eight key steps to finding the right business credit card for your company so you can start spending smarter.
+We’ll cover each of the steps in this process and provide a few helpful tips to maximize your benefits when it’s time to apply for a business credit card.

 1. Check your credit scores

 When you begin your search for a business credit card, you need to understand your credit history and how it can be affected by a business credit card.
 Your business credit score is different from a personal credit score, though both are indications of your risk as a borrower.
 There are four credit scores to know and improve as a business owner: personal credit score, D&B Paydex, FICO Small Business Score, and the Experian Intelliscore.

 Your business credit score will determine the types of business credit cards available to you, as well as the interest rates you can expect, and the card’s credit limit.
 If you have poor credit you can work on improving your business credit score through on time payments or resolving any negative entries on your credit report.